DevCycleHQ/devcycle-docs/docs/essentials/features.md

 ### From the Dashboard

-To delete a feature scroll to the very bottom of the feature page and click the red `Delete Feature Flag` button.
+To delete a feature scroll to the very bottom of the feature page and click the red `Delete` button.
 You will be prompted to confirm deletion.